Share

 Measure success and keep at it

-All have their pros and cons so continually assess what works for you, and what works for others, and use your insight to identify what you need to adjust so you have a channel marketing programme that builds results and sustains them.
+They all have their pros and cons so continually assess what works for you, and what works for others, and use your insight to identify what you need to adjust so you have a channel marketing programme that builds results and sustains them.